-In Figure 17-27, a consuming application includes the Oracle RTD Decision Center version of the External Rule Editor within an iFrame.
+In Figure 17-27, a consuming application includes the Oracle RTD Decision Center version of the External Rule Editor within an HTML DIV tag.
 No OWSM security policy is supported in this topology.

 Since both the consuming application and the Oracle RTD Decision Center are within the same domain, there is no cross-site scripting.